The product of an

 newly-uncovered government documents, private journals, letters and diaries,

 Rabbis Boruch Oberlander and Elkanah Shmotkin have produced a

 highly-engaging account which offers an unimpeded view of the formative years

 of modern Judaism’s most recognized personality.

 photographs are beautifully reproduced in full color, illuminating and

 informing the text.

-Join JEMClub and receive a 10% discount and free shipping click here
+Join JEMClub and receive a 10% discount and free shipping on new releases click here